-Staff will endeavour to respond to parents' letters as quickly as possible.
+Staff will endeavour to respond to parent/carer letters as quickly as possible, usually via "Seesaw".
 Any letter of complaint should be referred to the headteacher.

 Letters to parents/carers must be approved by one of the senior leaders before they are sent.
 Copies of all correspondence with parents will be placed in pupil files.